Knee Replacement Surgery: What to Expect When Recovering

-For the human knee to function normally three conditions need to be fulfilled: it should be pain-free, stable, and have a full range of motion.
-Certain diseases, like osteoarthritis, can lead to functional disorder in the knee, which is manifested by pain and instability.
+For the human knee to function normally, three conditions need to be fulfilled: it should be pain-free, stable, and have a full range of motion.
+Certain diseases, like osteoarthritis, can lead to functional disorders in the knee, manifested by pain and instability.

-Knee replacement surgery, also known as knee arthroplasty, can help provide relief for the common causes of knee pain, increase stability, and improve your mobility.
+Knee replacement surgery, also known as knee arthroplasty, can help relieve the common causes of knee pain, increase stability, and improve mobility.

-In the last decade, there has been a lot of progress in this kind of surgery, and patients are recovering faster than ever with this knee surgery.
+In the last decade, there has been a lot of progress in this kind of surgery, and knee replacement recovery times are faster than ever.

 How Long Does the Healing Process Take?

-Typically, after four to six weeks, you may generally resume normal day-to-day activities, including walking, driving, and doing some light chores around the house.
-Total recovery time will be dependent on your situation and if you consistently follow your physical therapy plan.
+After four to six weeks, most people can resume normal day-to-day activities, including walking, driving, and doing light chores around the house.
+Your knee replacement recovery time will be dependent on your situation and if you consistently follow your physical therapy plan.

 Physical therapy is almost always recommended for knee replacement surgery patients to help them have a fuller and faster recovery.
 The exercises will help strengthen your knee and other muscles in your leg required to gain a full range of motion and maintain stability.

-Some patients stop physical therapy once they begin to feel ready to do regular day-to-day activities, but it’s important to see a plan all the way through for best recovery results.
+Some patients stop physical therapy once they feel ready to do regular day-to-day activities, but it’s essential to see your knee replacement recovery plan all the way through for the best results.

 As soon as you start feeling pain, it is necessary to begin with analgesia.
 The same goes for the application of pain medication that you usually use.

 The risks of arthroscopic knee surgery today are minimal.
-Most patients enjoy an increased quality of life due to decreased pain and an increase in overall mobility.
-Typically after four to six weeks, you should walk with assistance from crutches or a walker, but you must continue with your physical therapy until your plan is complete.
+Most patients enjoy an increased quality of life due to decreased pain and increased mobility.
+After four to six weeks, most people can walk with assistance from crutches or a walker, but must continue physical therapy until recovery is complete.

 Trust IBJI When You Need Knee Replacement Surgery

-Move better and live better with help from IBJI’s highly-trained knee surgeons, physical therapists, and orthopedic specialists.
+Move better and live better during knee replacement recovery with help from IBJI’s highly-trained knee surgeons, physical therapists, and orthopedic specialists.

 We are experts in knee replacement surgery.
-Our practice has 150 physicians, 100 locations in the Chicagoland area, expertise in surgical and non-surgical treatments for chronic knee pain and all other orthopedic specialties.
+Our practice has more than 150 physicians at 100 locations in the Chicagoland area, with expertise in surgical and non-surgical treatments for chronic knee pain and other orthopedic specialties.